-Robert Lowell and Skunk Hour
+Robert Lowell and a Summary of Skunk Hour

 Skunk Hour is a confessional poem written in 1957.
 It was the last poem in an important volume of poetry titled Life Studies, one of Lowell's most influential creations.

-The poem focuses initially on several prominent inhabitants of Nautilus Island, Maine; from the hermit heiress to the gay decorator.
+The poem focuses initially on several prominent inhabitants of Nautilus Island, Maine, from the hermit heiress to the gay decorator.
 Brief descriptions set the scene until the main protagonist, the sad, lonely speaker, begins his rather pathetic confession.

 Robert Lowell was a controversial figure in his lifetime.
 Imprisoned for being a conscientious objector in the second world war, he had a torrid personal life, got through three marriages and was treated for various episodes of manic depression.